trujunzhang/App-1.4.26-2-fixed/contributingGuides/TS_STYLE.md

 ## Exception to Rules

 Most of the rules are enforced in ESLint or checked by TypeScript.
-If you think your particular situation warrants an exception, post the context in the `#expensify-open-source` Slack channel with your message prefixed with `TS EXCEPTION:`.
+If you think your particular situation warrants an exception, post the context in the `#ieatta-open-source` Slack channel with your message prefixed with `TS EXCEPTION:`.
 The internal engineer assigned to the PR should be the one that approves each exception, however all discussion regarding granting exceptions should happen in the public channel instead of the GitHub PR page so that the TS migration team can access them easily.

 When an exception is granted, link the relevant Slack conversation in your PR.
 Suppress ESLint or TypeScript warnings/errors with comments if necessary.